Pekka Buttler, 09/2022

 Using m42 lenses on dSLRs can also be an easy option, depending on the marque of dSLR.

 • Canon EF, Minolta A/Sony A and Pentax K dSLRs are able to mount M42 lenses perfectly using a simple adapter ring.
+At infinity, the lens also protrudes a bit into the mount, which may limit adaptability on dSLR’s.

 • Nikon F dSLRs have a long flange focal distance, meaning that adapting M42 lenses necessitates an adapter that uses corrective optics to allow anything close to infinity focus.